-The Women's Health Nurse Practitioner (WHNP) specialty track prepares Primary Care nurse practitioners that focus on providing care for conditions unique to women from menarche through the remainder of their lives as well as reproductive health care for men.
-Women’s health nurse practitioners provide evidence-based assessment diagnosis treatment and management in health promotion care of women’s common primary care non-gynecologic problems, gynecologic care, male sexual health and normal and high-risk prenatal and postpartum care.
-The women’s health nurse practitioner uses leadership and collaboration to provide comprehensive care in a variety of outpatient and acute care settings.
+Women's Health Nurse Practitioners (WHNP) focus on providing care for conditions unique to women from menarche through the remainder of their lives as well as reproductive health care for men.
+WHNPs provide leadership and collaboration in the provision of comprehensive care in a variety of outpatient and acute care settings.

 As a doctoral student in the WHNP track, you will: